Run of the Arrow: Plot

-When the Sioux leader Red Cloud (Frank de Kova) negotiates an agreement with Army General Allen (Tim McCoy) for the soldiers to build Fort Lincoln within a prescribed area, O'Meara becomes a guide and translator for the soldiers under the command of Captain Clark (Brian Keith).
-Clark's second in command is the same Lieutenant Driscoll that O'Meara had shot and then saved, and who now shows a passionate hatred of the Indians.
-O'Meara's own hostility to the "Yankees" is lessened, however, when, during the journey to the fort's site, Silent Tongue nearly perishes in quicksand, but is saved by a soldier who gives his own life in the rescue.
+When the Sioux leader Red Cloud negotiates an agreement with Army General Allen for the troops to build Fort Lincoln within a prescribed area, O'Meara becomes a guide and translator for the soldiers under the command of Captain Clark.
+Clark's second in command is Lieutenant Driscoll, who now shows a hatred of the Indians.
+O'Meara's own hostility to the "Yankees" is lessened, however, when, during the journey to the fort's site, a soldier gives his own life rescuing Silent Tongue from perishing in quicksand.

-At the agreed-on site for the fort, the soldiers are attacked by Crazy Wolf, who kills Captain Clark and wants to start a war.
-O'Meara disarms Crazy Wolf, but offers him the "run of the arrow" to spare his own life.
-Driscoll, however, violates the ritual when he shoots and wounds Crazy Wolf, who is taken back to his tribe by O'Meara.
-Taking command, Driscoll then has his men move the fort's site to a location that is more strategic, but violates the terms of the agreement with the Sioux.
+At the fort's site, the soldiers are attacked by Crazy Wolf, who kills Captain Clark and wants to start a war.
+O'Meara disarms Crazy Wolf, but offers him the "run of the arrow" to spare his life.
+Driscoll, however, violates the ritual and shoots Crazy Wolf.
+Wounded, Crazy Wolf is taken back to his tribe by O'Meara.
+Taking command, Driscoll has his men move the fort's site to a location that is more strategic, but violates the terms of the agreement with the Sioux.
 Blue Buffalo prepares to attack the fort, but agrees to let O'Meara attempt to intercede with the soldiers.
-Driscoll takes O'Meara prisoner and prepares to hang him, when the Indians attack in a brutal battle that kills many of the army troops and destroys the fort.
-Driscoll is captured and is about to be skinned alive for his violation of Crazy Wolf's run of the arrow, but O'Meara, in an act of mercy, shoots Driscoll with the bullet he had once used before.
+Driscoll takes O'Meara prisoner and prepares to hang him, when the Indians attack in a battle that kills many of the army troops and destroys the fort.
+Driscoll is captured and is about to be skinned alive for his violation of the run of the arrow when O'Meara, in an act of mercy, shoots him with the old bullet.

-Yellow Moccasin tells O'Meara that as he could not bear for Driscoll to be skinned alive, he is not a true Sioux - underlined by his referring to the Sioux warriors as "they" instead of "we".
+Yellow Moccasin says that, as O'Meara could not bear for Driscoll to be skinned alive, he is not a true Sioux - underlined by his referring to the Sioux warriors as "they" instead of "we".
 Realizing that he is still a man without a country, O'Meara guides the surviving soldiers to Fort Laramie, accompanied by Yellow Moccasin and Silent Tongue.
-A final written statement on the screen declares, "The end of this story can only be written by you."